wmeints/coding-agent-workshop/src/content/docs/modules/introduction/getting-started.md

 description: Start the workshop from here
 ---

 Welcome to the workshop!
-Today you'll learn how to build a coding agen with C# and Semantic Kernel.
+Today you'll learn how to build a coding agent with C# and Semantic Kernel.
 By the end of the workshop you'll have a working agent you can use on our own code!